BaseMax/TwitterCloneAPITS/README.md

 - `GET /api/tweets/:id`: Get the details of a specific tweet by ID.
 - `POST /api/tweets`: Create a new tweet.
 - `PUT /api/tweets/:id`: Update the content of a specific tweet by ID.
-- `DELETE /api/tweets/:id`: Delete a specific tweet by ID.
-- `POST /api/tweets/:id/like`: Like a specific tweet by ID.
-- `POST /api/tweets/:id/comments`: Add a comment to a specific tweet by ID.
-- `GET /api/tweets/:id/comments`: Get all comments for a specific tweet by ID.
-- `POST /api/follow/:id`: Follow a specific user by ID.
-- `POST /api/unfollow/:id`: Unfollow a specific user by ID.
-- `GET /api/feed`: Get the user's feed (tweets from followed users).
-- `GET /api/search/users`: Search for users based on a query.
-- `GET /api/search/tweets`: Search for tweets based on a query.

 ## API Examples